dd2480-group-9/assignment3-scrapy/DD2480_report.md

 ## Self-assessment: Way of working

-Current state according to the Essence standard: ...
+Current state according to the Essence standard: In-place (The whole team is involved in the inspection and adaptation of the way-of-working)

 Was the self-assessment unanimous?
 Any doubts about certain items?
+Yes, the self-assessment was unanimous.
+Other than the way-of-working, there were no doubts.

 How have you improved so far?
+We have learned how to use git, write unit tests, structure repositories, and enhance our collaboration skills.

 Where is potential for improvement?
+Our group needs to communicate more and meet on-site to distribute the tasks evenly and avoid chaos.

 ## Overall experience

-What are your main take-aways from this project?
+What are your main takeaways from this project?
 What did you learn?
+We learned the risks and challenges of using open-source projects.
+We also taught ourselves to improvise and apply such projects to our use.

 Is there something special you want to mention here?
+Don't EVER use push force, especially the day before the deadline.